 Let us first consider the physiology of the skin layers:

-- The epidermis (often referred to as the Stratum Corneum), which plays a critical role in protecting the body from the outside environment
+- The epidermis, which plays a critical role in protecting the body from the outside environment

-The Stratum Corneum has a brick-and-mortar structure in which corneocytes act as bricks, and intercellular lipids act as the mortar.
-These lipid structures protect us against harmful agents of all sorts, be they chemical or biological; it also prevents water loss through the epidermis, and from foreign substances entering the skin.
+The Stratum Corneum – the outer layer of the epidermis – has a brick-and-mortar structure in which corneocytes act as bricks, and intercellular lipids act as the mortar.
+These lipid structures protect us against foreign substances and harmful agents of all sorts, be they chemical or biological; it also prevents water loss through the epidermis.

 Invasive treatments like needling disrupt the delicate microflora of the acid mantle and break down the protective barrier function.
-Where a longer needle depth is used, this can disrupt the dermis – where the consequence of repeatedly testing the body’s immune system with harsh ingredients, can lead to long-term complications.
+Where a longer needle depth is used, this can disrupt the dermis – where repeatedly testing the body’s immune system with harsh ingredients can lead to long-term consequences.

 The procedure mimics the common “patch test” procedure, where a diluted drop of a substance is applied and the skin is then pricked with a small needle.
 After 15 minutes, the area is observed to see if a reaction occurs; if an allergy antibody is present, the skin flares up in a red, raised bump – the larger the surface, the greater the sensitivity.